-However, they all kind of build upon the same idea: Use a single lever to force water through a small, compressed puck of coffee.
+However, they all build upon the same idea: Use a single lever to force water through a small, compressed puck of coffee.

 When I encountered the Flair for the first time at a conference, I was initially turned off.
 The workflow seemed complicated and counterintuitive.
 Pre-heating didn’t sound like fun.
 At the same time, the handleless portafilter struck me as weird.

-It wasn’t until I got the Cafflano Kompresso (which in many ways has a similar construction to the Flair) that I started to appreciate a more avant-garde approach to espresso.
-I loved that it was portable, and the shots were not bad at all.
+It wasn’t until I got the Cafflano Kompresso (which, in many ways, has a similar construction to the Flair) that I started to appreciate a more avant-garde approach to espresso.
+I loved that it was portable, and the shots were not bad.

-Then Flair released their Pro model in 2018, which has cool features such as a pressure gauge and a bottomless portafilter.
+Then Flair released their Pro model in 2018, with excellent features such as a pressure gauge and a bottomless portafilter.
 I kept hearing good things about it and eventually ordered one for myself.

-I later talked to the guys from Flair about the possibility of using the standard portafilter and brew head with the Pro frame.
+I later talked to the guys from Flair about possibly using the standard portafilter and brew head with the Pro frame.
 It turns out this is possible.
 All you need is a plastic conversion ring that you insert in the portafilter base.
-Flair obliged to send me this so that I could make a comparison between the Pro and the Classic.
+Flair obliged to send me this so that I could compare the Pro and the Classic.